JacksonBurns/fastprop/paper/paper.md

 ### Delta Learning with Fubrain
 First described by Esaki and coauthors, the Fraction of Unbound Drug in the Brain (Fubrain) dataset is a collection of about 0.3k small molecule drugs and their corresponding experimentally measured unbound fraction in the brain, a critical metric for drug development [@fubrain].
 This specific target in combination with the small dataset size makes this benchmark highly relevant for typical QSPR studies, particular via delta learning.
-DeepDelta [@deepdelta] performed a 90/0/10 cross-validation study of the Fubrain dataset in which the training and testing molecules were intra-combined to generate all possible pairs and then the differences in the property [^5] were predicted rather than absolute values, increasing the amount of training data by a power of two.
+DeepDelta [@deepdelta] performed a 90/0/10 cross-validation study of the Fubrain dataset in which the training and testing molecules were intra-combined to generate all possible pairs and then the differences in the property [^5] were predicted, rather than the absolute values, increasing the amount of training data by a factor of 300.

-DeepDelta reported an RMSE of 0.830 $\pm$ 0.023, whereas a Chemprop model trained to directly predict property values was only able to reach an accuracy of 0.965 $\pm$ 0.019 when evaluated on its capacity to predict property differences.
+DeepDelta reported an RMSE of 0.830 $\pm$ 0.023 at predicting differences, whereas a typical Chemprop model trained to directly predict property values was only able to reach an accuracy of 0.965 $\pm$ 0.019 when evaluated on its capacity to predict property differences.
 `fastprop` is able to outperform Chemprop, though not DeepDelta, achieving an RMSE of 0.930 $\pm$ 0.029 when using the same splitting procedure above.
 It is evident that delta learning is still a powerful technique for regressing small datasets.